Peel Lifeboat Station: St George of Norway

 On the 7 October 1889, a large fully-rigged ship was seen in trouble off Peel, badly damaged, with broken masts.
 The John Monk was launched into the full fury of the storm.
 It took a full two hours to reach the St. George, a Norwegian ship bound for Montevideo.
-Unable to get close, a breeches-buoy system was set up, and one by one, 21 crew, the Captain's wife, and baby, were rescued.
+Unable to get close, a Breeches buoy system was set up, and one by one, the Captain, his wife and baby, and 20 crew, were rescued.